shwdaniel7/kessoku-beat/README.md

 ## ✨ Features

+## ✨ Features

+### 🆕 New in v4.1.0 (Visual Arts Update)
+- **Visual Juice:** Added particle explosions on hits and a reactive parallax effect on the main menu.
+- **Polished UI:** New screen transitions, custom scrollbars, and a cleaner "Low HP" warning system.
+- **Refined Gameplay:** Removed excessive screen shake for a smoother experience.

 ### 🆕 New in v4.0.0 (Economy Update)
 - **Kessoku Shop:** Earn Yen by playing and spend it on cosmetic upgrades.